Administrivia Laconic Main

 Small Name, Big Ego: Used only for insulting people.

 Smug Snake: Natter magnet and it was used to insult people.
-It would also be another way of call someone a jerkass.
+It would also be another way to call someone a jerkass.

 The Smurfette Principle: One woman living in a place is not possible in real life.